Bhutan Visitor Guide

 Suggested Clothing Guide (trekkers please refer to the separate guide):

-- Light rain/ windproof jacket any time of year.
+- Light rain/windproof jacket any time of year.

 - Comfortable jeans, trousers or long skirts.

-- A jumper & jacket are essential at all times of the year due to both traversing high passes & unseasonal weather.
+- A jumper & jacket are essential at all times of the year due to both traversing high passes & potential unseasonal weather.

 - Comfortable walking/hiking shoes for day use and a second pair for evenings at hotels.